 holder or holders.
 No picture taking,

-videotaping, or recording without professor's prior permission is
+recording without professor's prior permission is allowed in class.

 to read important message from the dean

 Please, no food no drinks in the classroom.

 Teaching Assistant: TBD

 Section 01: TuTh 7:00 - 8:15 PM in SBS E122

 Section 02: MoWe 11:30 AM - 12:45 PM in WH D176

 August 29 - December 10, 2018, only, excluding holidays and recess